Power Up Your Brain with Mental Models

 Summary

-When you play a video game and gain power-ups, they provide new powers or skills for a limited time.
-Similarly, you can use power-ups in our game of life to enhance your thinking.
+Playing a video game and gaining power-ups provides new powers or skills for a limited time.
+Similarly, you can use power-ups to enhance your thinking in our game of life.
 I call these power-ups mental models.

 Thanks for reading,